-What Does a Non-Disparagement Clause Mean?
+What Does a Non-Disparagement Clause in a Severance Agreement Mean?

 Many severance agreements contain language prohibiting you from disparaging the employer in the future.
 Disparagement is a broad term, and generally covers any negative or unflattering comments you might make.
 Unlike defamation or slander, the statements do not have to be false to be disparagement.